hanswenzel/CaTS/Instructions.md

 After the cuda-samples are build copy them to /usr/local/cuda or create a symbolic link /usr/local/cuda/sampes that points to the installation of cuda-samples.
 Opticks uses some of the sample headers and therefore building opticks will not suceed without them.

-2 Tools For Monitoring Nvidia GPUs On Linux can be found here: https://www.linuxuprising.com/2019/06/2-tools-for-monitoring-nvidia-gpus-on.html
+Two tools for monitoring Nvidia GPUs On Linux can be found here: https://www.linuxuprising.com/2019/06/2-tools-for-monitoring-nvidia-gpus-on.html

 # Installing Optix (6.5)